Freelancers (film): Production

 In February 2011, Variety announced that 50 Cent will play a lead role in the film.
-He will star as the "son of a slain NYPD officer who joins the force and welcomed by his father’s former partner into the ranks of his vice crime task force — and on to a team of rogue Gotham cops."
+He will star as the "son of a slain NYPD officer who joins the force and welcomed by his father's former partner into the ranks of his vice crime task force—and on to a team of rogue Gotham cops".

 A month later, Deadline reported that Robert De Niro and Forest Whitaker had joined the film.
-Variety announced in May of that year that Dana Delany would play a lead female role.
+Variety announced in May 2011 that Dana Delany would play a lead female role.
 50 Cent said that he felt compassion for his character despite the character's ambiguous morality.
-That and other aspects of the film that he could identify with from his own experiences drew him to the project.
+That and other aspects of the film from which he could identify his own experiences drew him to the project.

 Release

 Freelancers had a limited release on August 10, 2012, and was released on home video on August 21, 2012.
-It was number six in the top ten DVD and Blu-ray rentals in the week of August 30, 2012.
+It was number 6 in the top-ten DVD and Blu-ray rentals in the week of August 30, 2012.

 Reception

 The film received generally negative reviews from critics.
-R. L. Shaffer of IGN rated it 3/10 and wrote, "Freelancers is a dull, lifeless cop drama built on cliches, powered by throwaway supporting performances from Forest Whitaker and Robert De Niro."
-William Harrison of DVD Talk rated it 1.5/5 and wrote, "Freelancers gives its audience nothing it hasn't seen a hundred times before in better cop dramas.
+R. L. Shaffer of IGN rated it 3 of 10 and wrote, "Freelancers is a dull, lifeless cop drama built on cliches, powered by throwaway supporting performances from Forest Whitaker and Robert De Niro."

+William Harrison of DVD Talk rated it 1½ of 5, and wrote, "Freelancers gives its audience nothing it hasn't seen a hundred times before in better cop dramas.
 This tale of corruption and retaliation is predictable and largely uninteresting, and actors 50 Cent, Robert De Niro and Forest Whitaker do little more than go through the motions."

 Gordon Sullivan of DVD Verdict called it a derivative and forgettable cop drama with a good cast.